Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Conclusion

-This study is a piece of anti-TSD discourse from a concerned techno-optimist.
-While technology can be a powerful aid to tackling complex societal issues, it must be employed consciously to equitably prevent or mitigate harm.
+This paper is an anti-TSD piece of discourse from a concerned techno-optimist.
+While technology can be a powerful aid in tackling complex societal issues, it must be employed consciously to prevent or mitigate harm equitably.
 The sheer velocity of AI development with its accompanying legitimizing discourse makes critical awareness an immediate necessity.
-While awareness alone is not transformative action, it is an essential prerequisite.
-By uncovering the Techno-Supremacy Doctrine's core components, discussing its risks, and providing a diagnostic toolkit for its manifestations, this study aims to foster a collective sensitization among AI practitioners, policymakers, and consumers.
+While awareness alone does not constitute transformative action, it is an essential prerequisite.
+By uncovering the Techno-Supremacy Doctrine's core components, discussing its risks, and providing a diagnostic toolkit for its manifestations, this paper aims to foster a collective sensitization among AI practitioners, policymakers, and consumers.
 We all have the responsibility to act.
 Let us support or challenge dominant discourses both consciously and materially, demanding that the promises made are met with accountable action.
 Let us navigate the future of AI as active participants, not passive recipients of an ``inevitable'' destiny manufactured unilaterally by the AI executive elite.